miguel-guerrero/antlr4_system_verilog_parser/README.md

 # DATA EXTRACTION

 One example of data extraction from a generated XML file is included under ```extract``` directory.
-It extracts few iterms from interfaces defined in that file.
+It extracts few items from interfaces defined in that file.
 For example:

     $ ./sv_parse.sh -xml TESTS/apb_bus.sv
     $ extract/dump_xml_iface.py apb_bus.sv.xml